snuGOAT/teamGOAT/README.md

 #rpb2023

-This is project forteam #1
+This is project for team #1